technomancer-lv/hpgl-regis_converter/README.md

 Problems:
 Inkscape outputs HPGL files, but its format is a bit different than AutoCAD output and my program is not properly understanding it.
 Circle drawing commands are not supported, but that's not a problem, because AutoCAD outputs circles as a bunch of short lines.
+Only three "pens" (colors) - 1,2,3 are supported.
+All others defaults to 0 (background).
+That's because only four different colors are supported by VT125.